If you could design any structure, free of all constraints, what would you envision?

 Now, real-time, AI-aided Building Information Model (BIM) will enable blueprints to learn and adapt to changing ground conditions, weather, equipment and even new design ideas.

-In the future, AI will help design our blueprints, optimizing construction methods, breakthrough materials, and design features.
+In the future, Artificial Intelligence will help design our blueprints, optimizing construction methods, breakthrough materials, and design features.
 It may even recommend IoT components for our high-rises depending on their purpose and landscape.

-VR is about to transform the real estate design process too.
+VR technology is about to transform the real estate design process too.

 Imagine the possibilities: you design your company’s dream office using a Building Information Model and allow your managers to walk around the (virtually) finished product before it’s ever built.